Anointing of the Sick

 However, we need to grow a lot, into a true belief in God, a belief that believes so greatly that Jesus is Lord that we truly reject every sin for Him.
 Therefore, we need much grace to believe in God so perfectly that we truly hate each and every offence ever committed against Our Creator and want to serve/love Him perfectly at all moments of our life, wanting His will and not our own, because we can’t love both God and sin.
 “He will either hate one and love the other” (Matthew 6:24).

-Anointing of the Sick, for most of us, like I explained, does not forgive mortal sin nor restore a soul to Life directly, since we lack the contrition to be forgiven, but according to the Catechism of the Catholic Church #1532 the sacrament of anointing of the sick sends the following special graces so we can obtain a saving faith (continuous perfect contrition for all sin) by:
+Anointing of the Sick, for most of us, like I explained, does not forgive mortal sin nor restore a soul to Life directly, since for most we lack the contrition to be forgiven, but according to the Catechism of the Catholic Church #1532 the sacrament of anointing of the sick sends the following special graces so we can obtain a saving faith (continuous perfect contrition for all sin) by:

 - “the uniting of the sick person to the passion of Christ, for his own good [help him towards salvation] and that of the whole Church;